dvschultz/itp-words-are-images/docs/index.md

 ## Course Description

-Generative Adversarial Networks (GANs) are the current state of the art machine learning technology to synthesize imagery.
-In Making Visual Art with GANs students will use popular deep learning models to create images, videos, and interactive experiences.
-The focus will be on hands-on experimentation with style transfer, CycleGAN/Pix2Pix, and StyleGAN2-ADA in RunwayML and Google Colab.
-The course will cover the theory behind deep learning and GANs, using pre-trained models, dataset creation, and training custom models.
-We’ll look at ways to generate images and videos using Python, p5.js, as well as reacting to sound and motion inputs.
-Coding in Python is not required for this course, but a general knowledge of programming basics is encouraged.
+It’s all people can talk about in AI art right now.
+Whether is DALL-E 2, Mini-DALL-E, Disco Diffusion or Stable Diffusion, the popularity of being able to create images from a text description is skyrocketing.
+This class will de-mystify the text-to-image process and help designers and artists gain control over the tools.
+We’ll explore a number of the significant options out there and look at the controversy of how these models gathered the training data.
+This class is geared toward people who have never used these tools or used them a little and found them either fascinating or frustrating.

 ## Objectives
-* Distinguish between the different types of GANs and know when to use one over the other
+* Understand the text-to-image tools, models, and settings available for each
-* Learn to use pre-trained models to generate images and video
+* Optimize for control using text prompts, initial images, and other settings
-* Create custom datasets and train your own GANs
+* Create custom datasets and train your own models
-* Connect models to external applications
+* Understand the ethical considerations when using these tools

 ## Evaluation Criteria

-Due to the short schedule of this class, there will be no final project.
+Due to the short schedule of this class, there will be small final projects only.
 There will be a Show N Tell at the end of the class but you do not have to create work specifically for this session.
 Grading therefore will rely on participation and completion of the weekly homework assignments

 * 30% in-class and asynchronous participation
 * 50% weekly homework assignments and documentation